bcgov/AzureFilesPoC/terraform/environments/dev/what we are blocked with.md

 # Project Status Summary: Azure Files Deployment via Self-Hosted Runner

+---
+## 🚩 Big Change Update (July 5, 2025)
+**All major roadblocks are now resolved.**
+- The pipeline can now deploy a private, policy-compliant Azure Files share and all dependencies (Storage Account, Networking, Private Endpoint, RBAC) in the BC Gov Azure environment, both locally and via CI/CD.
+- File share creation is fully automated and unblocked.
+No errors or policy issues remain.
+- The previous role assignment duplication issue has been fixed; only one assignment exists at the storage account level.
+- All outputs are as expected, and the infrastructure is policy-compliant.

+---

 ## 1. The Goal
 The primary objective is to deploy a **private Azure Files share** and its dependencies (Storage Account, Networking) into the BC Government Azure environment using a secure CI/CD pipeline.
 The infrastructure is defined in Terraform and deployed via GitHub Actions.